-Relish – Juicy Burgers + Mod-Sin Cuisine Such As Laksa Pesto Linguine In The CBD, By Chef Willin Low
+Relish – Hidden Spot In The CBD With Juicy Burgers And Mod-Sin Cuisine, By Chef Willin Low

 Celebrity chef Willin Low doesn’t seem to rest.
 Even though Wild Rocket has ceased operations, he has quickly opened Relish No. 2 at Frasers Tower, right opposite Amoy Street Food Centre.